aminulemrul/laravel_task_101/readme.md

 | 9             | Customer Support              | Operation |
 | 10            | Manage Vendors                | Operation |

-#### Note:
+##### Note:
 one worker can be assigned to multiple works and One work can be assigned to multiple workers

 ## Note:
-1. Create the database and requred tables to implement all the functionalities.
+1. Create the database, requred tables and relations to implement all the functionalities.
 2. Please try to keep your codebase as clean as possible.
 Line indentation, code formatting in both php classes & frontend views should be properly done.
 3. You are free to use any library code.